 Peter

 likens the word of God to a seed.
-When we think of a seed, say an acorn, one
+One

 oak tree can bear thousands of acorns, but not every seed will become a tree,